 The freedom of all is essential to my freedom.
 I am truly free only when all human beings, men and women, are equally free.
 The freedom of other men, far from negating or limiting my freedom, is, on the contrary, its necessary premise and confirmation.

-For anarchists who do know something about anthropology, the arguments are all too familiar.
 A typical exchange goes something like this: